 It is no coincidence that according to the advice of the tradition its uses include the preparation of fresh flowering infusions to treat inflammations, burns, bruises and hematomas with wounds.
 The ointment has also been used in the treatment of the Fire of St. Anthony.

-The active substances contained in the arnica (flavonoids, triterpenes, sesquiterpene lattas such as elenaline and essential oil) confer anti-inflammatory, antimicrobial, antidolourising and stimulant properties on the circulation, but must only be used externally.
+The active substances contained in the arnica (flavonoids, triterpenes, sesquiterpene lattas such as helenalin and essential oil) confer anti-inflammatory, antimicrobial, antidolourising and stimulant properties on the circulation, but must only be used externally.

-The whole plant (flowers and rhizomes) contains a glucoside (the arnicine from the formula CxHxO4) which is similar, as an action, to the camphor.
+The whole plant (flowers and rhizomes) contains a glucoside (the arnicin with formula C12H22O2) which is similar, as an action, to the camphor.
 It produces two different essential oils, one located in the flowers and the other in the dried rhizomes.
 From the plant you can also extract fitisterine, gallic acid and tannins.
 The roots to taste are very fond of.

 In the United Kingdom, the Medicines and Healthcare Products Regulatory Agency (MHRA) has first registered an arnica based drug called Artrogel.